smithy-lang/smithy/designs/mixins.md

 The order of structure and union members is important for languages like C that require a stable ABI.
 Mixins provide a deterministic member ordering.
-Members are ordered by:

-- Members inherited from mixins come before members defined directly in the shape.
+Members inherited from mixins come before members defined directly in the shape.
-- Members are inherited from mixins in the order in which they are first applied to a shape.
-Redefining a member in the Smithy IDL using `(inherit)` has no bearing on member order.

 Members are ordered in a kind of depth-first, preorder traversal of mixins that are applied to a structure or union.
 To resolve the member order of a